 The National Electrical Code has rules and safety information that targets all areas of both work and home settings.
 These include hydromassage bathtubs, spas, whirlpool tubs, and showers.
-As you should know by now, water and electricity do not mix, in fact, together, they can set up a highly dangerous and deadly combination, if they are not installed with safety in mind.
 By following the rules of the code, you can enjoy the refreshing and relaxing benefits of a hydromassage bathtub without the worry of electrical dangers.

-Remember, when you get out of the tub, you're soaking wet and a great grounding conductor, that is, if you come in contact with electricity.
+Remember, when you get out of the tub, you're soaking wet, and a great grounding conductor if you come in contact with electricity.
 To prevent this, there are devices that have been developed to keep you out of harm's way.
 GFCI breakers and outlets have been the safety devices of choice to do just that.
 They sense a difference in potential and react in a split second to disconnect the power and shut down the circuit connection.

-The National Electrical Code addresses this in article 680.71.
-It states that hydromassage bathtub electrical equipment must be on an individual branch and be protected by a readily accessible GFCI device.
+The National Electrical Code addresses this in article 680.71, which states that hydromassage bathtub electrical equipment must be on an individual branch and be protected by a readily accessible GFCI device.
 This may be accomplished by a GFCI outlet or breaker.

 In article 680.73, it states that access is required to all electrical equipment for hydromassage bathtubs.
 Any equipment is subject to inspection, upgrades, maintenance, and cleaning.
 Without proper access, this makes the job difficult, if not impossible.
 In fact, in article 100, the NE defines readily accessible as capable of being reached quickly for operation, renewal, or inspections without requiring those to whom ready access is requisite to climb over or remove obstacles or to resort to portable ladders, and so forth.
 In other words, put an access door in where everything is accessible easily and without restriction.
 Plainly put, make it easy on yourself and others to maintain your tub components.

-Like an bathroom, it's almost unthinkable not to have a bath fan.
+Like a bathroom, it's almost unthinkable not to have a bath fan.
 In article 110.3(B), it states that bath fans installed directly above showers must be GFCI protected.
-This only makes sense because, after all, you are standing in a puddle of water with water flowing all over your body, not to mention that you are flailing water all over, eve towards the fan.
+This only makes sense because, after all, you are standing in a puddle of water with water flowing all over your body, not to mention that you are flailing water all over, even towards the fan.